NVIDIA/spark-rapids/docs/get-started/best-practices.md

 #### a.
 Table Scan Stage

-If it is a table scan stage on Parquet/ORC tables, then the number of tasks/partitions is normally determined by `spark.sql.files.maxPartitionBytes`.
-We can decrease its value to increase the number of tasks/partitions for this stage so that the memory pressure of each task is less.
+If it is a table scan stage on Parquet/ORC tables, then the number of tasks or partitions is normally determined by `spark.sql.files.maxPartitionBytes`.
+We can decrease its value to increase the number of tasks or partitions for this stage so that the memory pressure of each task is less.

 Iceberg or Delta  tables may have different settings to control the concurrency in the table scan stage.
 For example, Iceberg uses `read.split.target-size` as a table property or read option